tabokie/tabokie.github.io/_subtopics/quote.md

 The first principle is that you must not fool yourself—and you are the easiest person to fool.

 <p align="right">-- Peter Medawar, "Advice to a Young Scientist"</p>

+The urge for destruction is also a creative urge.

+<p align="right">-- Mikhail Bakunin</p>

+Ummon: "Science tells us that giraffes evolved long necks to eat leaves at the top of trees.
+What it doesn’t tell us is why no other animals evolved long necks."

+<p align="right">-- Dan Simmons, "Hyperion"</p>